Does Transparency About Training Data Change How Users Trust AI?

 Key Findings

-• All 17 participants reacted positively to data-centric explanations and were interested in knowing more about training data
+Universal positive reception.
+All 17 participants reacted positively and expressed genuine interest in knowing more about what AI systems are trained on.

 What Changed in the Redesign